hauptem/F5-Multisite-Dashboard/README.md

 ### Monitor pools from any partition

 Pools from `/dmz`, `/secure`, or any other partition appear right alongside your Common pools in the same grid.
-No separate views, no extra configuration in the UI.
 The grid groups everything by partition automatically: Common pools first, then each partition alphabetically, with your custom pool ordering preserved inside each group.

 ### Find what you need with search

 There is no partition dropdown to manage.
-The search box does it all:
+The search box is partition aware:

-- Type `dmz` and the grid shows just that partition
+- Type `dmz` and the grid shows just pool in the dmz partition
-- Type `dmz AND web` to narrow it to specific pools
+- Type `dmz AND web` to narrow it to specific pools within the dmz
-- Add `NOT` to drop anything you don't want in the view
+- Add `NOT` to drop anything you don't want in the view i.e. a pool named 'test-dmz' in a non-dmz partition

 ### Same-named pools stay separate

-If `web-pool` exists in both Common and `/dmz`, the dashboard treats them as the two different pools they are.
+If `web-pool` exists in both /Common and `/dmz`, the dashboard treats them as the two different pools they are.
 Status changes, acknowledgments, and history are tracked independently, log entries show the full path so there is no guessing which one flapped, and drag reordering keeps each partition's pools grouped together.

 ### Automatic pool discovery, now partition-aware